audioxide/data/data/posts/20210217-reviews-django-django-glowing-in-the-dark.md

   - "#b7b9cf"
   - "#f0a597"
 pullquote: Dusky psychedelic pop
 summary: Covered in so much haze that, despite some serious musical detours, tracks still tend to blend together.
-This is very much the selling point for many listeners, and there’s no knocking the aesthetic.
+This is very much the selling point for many listeners, though, and there’s no knocking the aesthetic.
 I myself have grown enamoured with a handful of tracks.
 week: 258
-blurb: The album dusky psychedelic pop is covered in so much haze that, despite serious musical detours, tracks still tend to blend together.
+blurb: The album dusky psychedelic pop is covered in so much haze that, despite serious musical detours, tracks tend to blend together.
 It’s a good blend, though.
 artistMBID: 4bfce038-b1a0-4bc4-abe1-b679ab900f03
 albumMBID: 590b2c0f-1a80-4e6f-9c7e-e5388620620b
 artistLink: https://shop.djangodjango.co.uk